elaheh-dastan/AI-engineer-interview/README.md

 you think about **reproducibility, correctness, serving, monitoring and operational risk**

-1. Clarify batch or online inference, latency requirement,
+1. Clarify batch or online inference, latency requirement, retraining cadence, expected input data and success metric
+2. Make the notebook reproducible, I would pin dependencies, exact training data, rerun it end to end.
+3. Extract the notebook into a package or pipeline
+4. Add model versioning and monitoring and define online and offline metrics
+5. Choose serving pattern: a batch scoring job or an online API
+6. Containerize, CI/CD, unit and smoke test, rollback support
+7. Finally suggesting to make the code more mature and increase speed or throuput by using Dask or Spark instead of pandas.